 5. Motherboard and Chipset

-• Specs to detect: Motherboard model, chipset version, BIOS/firmware version.
+- Specs to detect: Specifications to look for include motherboard model, chipset version, and BIOS/firmware version.

 6. Network Adapters